NanamiKubota/NanamiKubota.github.io/_pages/tools.md

 #collection: tutorial
 ---

-This page is intended for me to keep records of my dry lab work.
+This page is intended for me to keep records of scripts that I've written.

+To be updated.